-Fiscal year 2014 saw ongoing improvement in the College’s finances as revenues remained strong, expenditures reflected strategic priorities, and endowment values and private giving were at, or near, record levels.
-The College’s financial health continues to reflect our ability to recruit outstanding students, our status as both a public institution within the Commonwealth of Virginia and a nationally and internationally recognized “Public Ivy;” the ability to raise revenue through tuition and fees, grants and contracts, and philanthropy; and a willingness to reallocate funds toward higher priority items.
+Fiscal year (FY) 2016 saw revenues remain strong, expenditures reflect strategic priorities and private giving reach record levels.
+William & Mary’s financial health reflects our ability to recruit outstanding students, our status as a public institution within the Commonwealth of Virginia and our reputation as a nationally and internationally recognized “Public Ivy.”
+It also impacts our ability to raise revenue through tuition and fees, grants and contracts, philanthropy, as well as an ongoing program to identify savings and reallocate funds toward higher-priority items.

-William & Mary continues to recruit, admit and retain top-caliber students even as the College competes against the most selective public and private institutions in the country.
-Freshman applications to the College reached a new high of 14,552 for fall 2014.
-The credentials of our admitted students remain strong, reflecting the highly selective nature of the College.
-This strength, coupled with the College’s academic reputation, suggests significant student demand into the future.
+William & Mary recruits, admits and retains top-caliber students even as the university competes against the most selective public and private institutions in the country.
+For fall 2016, freshman applications totaled 14,382 plus another 887 undergraduate transfer applications.
+With an incoming class size of approximately 1,500 students, W&M has almost 9.5 applicants for every student enrolled.
+The credentials of our admitted students remain strong, reflecting the highly selective nature of the university.
+This strength, coupled with our institution’s academic reputation, suggests significant student demand well into the future.

-State support for operations is a function of general economic conditions and the priority assigned to higher education among competing demands for Commonwealth resources.
-Fiscal year 2014 saw some rebound in state funding as Virginia’s economy and revenues began to recover.
-However, recent announcements of a shortfall in state revenues for the 2014–16 biennium followed by state action to reduce William & Mary’s base state support by 5.7 percent in fiscal year 2015 require that we exercise caution in making budget commitments that assume state investment.
-Revenue from tuition and fees; self-supporting auxiliary enterprise activities (residence halls, food service, intercollegiate athletics, etc.); grants and contracts; and private giving continue to provide the diversity of funding critical to the university’s overall financial health.
+State support for operations is a function of general economic conditions and the priority assigned to higher education among competing demands for commonwealth resources.
+In FY 2015, unstable financial conditions resulted in a midyear 5.7 percent reduction in state funding for William & Mary.
+The university permanently absorbed this base reduction in FY 2016.
+This state action confirms that we should exercise caution in making budget commitments that assume state investment.
+At the same time, revenue from tuition and fees; self-supporting auxiliary enterprise activities (residence halls, food service, intercollegiate athletics, etc.); grants and contracts; and private giving provide the diversity of funding critical to the university’s overall financial health.

-Fiscal year 2014 saw implementation of the William & Mary Promise, a new operating model that provides vitally needed resources to secure the future of Virginia’s distinctive “Public Ivy” while markedly enhancing predictability, affordability and access for Virginia students.
-The Board of Visitors and the administration remain focused on attracting and retaining the very best students, faculty and staff while enhancing program quality, affordability and access.
+In FY 2016, the university continued implementation of the William & Mary Promise, an operating model that provides critical resources to secure the future of Virginia’s distinctive “Public Ivy.”
+The Board of Visitors and the administration remain focused on attracting and retaining the very best students, faculty and staff while enhancing program quality, affordability and access for Virginia students.
 As tuition is reset for each incoming class, the Promise provides a four-year tuition guarantee, relief for low- and middle-income Virginia families with need, less debt for Virginia students and additional in-state enrollment slots.

-During fiscal year 2014, funds generated through the Promise, in combination with private and reallocated funds, allowed the College to move forward with key elements of its strategic plan.
-Salary support for faculty and staff, financial aid for undergraduate and graduate students, and programmatic support for additional enrollment, faculty research, international and study abroad activities, and instructional technology served to move the College forward in these vital areas.
+During FY 2016, funds generated through the Promise, in combination with private and reallocated funds, allowed the university to move forward with key elements of its strategic plan.
+Salary support for faculty and staff was a major priority with faculty merit-based increases averaging 4.5 percent and staff 2 percent.
+Since implementation of the Promise in 2014, merit-based increases for faculty have averaged 5.3 percent.
+Financial aid for undergraduate and graduate students and programmatic support for additional enrollment, eLearning, curriculum enhancements, faculty research and instructional technology, including the first steps in implementing a Customer Relationship Model, also received significant funding and served to move the university forward in these vital areas.

 To date, William & Mary has issued none of its own debt but rather had debt issued on its behalf by the Commonwealth of Virginia.
-While the College remains responsible for principal and interest associated with this debt, this approach allows the College to minimize issuance costs and take advantage of the Commonwealth’s strong credit position.
+While the university remains responsible for principal and interest associated with this debt, this approach allows the university to minimize issuance costs and take advantage of the commonwealth’s strong credit position.

-As of June 30, 2014, outstanding long-term debt totaled $238.6 million consisting of $69.8 million in 9(c) bonds and $168.8 million in 9(d) bonds.
-Section 9(c) bonds are general obligation bonds issued by the Commonwealth on behalf of the College pursuant to Section 9 of Article X of the Constitution of Virginia.
-As such, while the College is responsible for repayment, these bonds are backed by the full faith and credit of the Commonwealth.
-Section 9(d) bonds are issued through the Virginia College Building Authority’s Pooled Bond Program and backed by the general revenue pledge of the College.
-As debt is issued, the College’s fee structure is adjusted to generate the funds necessary to support any new debt issuance or, in certain cases, private funds to support the necessary debt service are identified consistent with the requirements of the Debt Management Policy.
+As of June 30, 2016, outstanding long-term debt totaled $230.1 million, a 4.3 percent decline from the prior year.
+FY 2016 debt consists of $73.2 million in 9(c) bonds and $156.9 million in 9(d) bonds.
+Section 9(c) bonds are general obligation bonds issued by the commonwealth on behalf of the university pursuant to Section 9 of Article X of the constitution of Virginia.
+As such, while William & Mary is responsible for repayment, these bonds are backed by the full faith and credit of the commonwealth.
+Section 9(d) bonds are issued through the Virginia College Building Authority’s Pooled Bond Program and backed by the general revenue pledge of the university.
+As debt is issued, William & Mary’s fee structure is adjusted to generate the funds necessary to support any new debt issuance or, in certain cases, private funds to support the necessary debt service are identified consistent with the requirements of the university’s Debt Management Policy.

-Long-term debt is used primarily to support the construction or renovation of major auxiliary facilities, including residence halls, university centers and dining facilities, parking improvements, and recreational and athletic facilities.
-College-supported debt service for academic facilities has been used to provide supplemental funding for projects receiving significant support from the Commonwealth or for projects where significant private support is available.
-The typical debt vehicle is a 20-year, fixed rate 9(c) or 9(d) bond issued by the Commonwealth of Virginia.
+Long-term debt is used primarily to support the construction or renovation of major auxiliary facilities, including residence halls, university centers and dining facilities, parking improvements and recreational and athletic facilities.
+In limited cases, university-supported debt service for academic facilities has been used to supplement projects receiving significant support from the commonwealth or for projects where significant private support is available.
+The typical debt vehicle is a 20-year fixed-rate 9(c) or 9(d) bond issued by the Commonwealth of Virginia.
 Over the course of the bond period, bonds may be refinanced to take advantage of cost-saving opportunities.
-The College currently has no outstanding variable rate debt.
+The university currently has no outstanding variable rate debt.

-While the College has not issued its own debt, Standard & Poor’s reaffirmed its “AA” issuer credit rating for the College in July 2014, citing strong student quality and demand, consistent break-even financial performance, and solid fund raising and endowment.
+While William & Mary has not issued its own debt, Standard & Poor’s reaffirmed its “AA” issuer credit rating for the university in 2016, citing strong student quality and demand, consistent break-even financial performance, and solid fundraising and endowment.

-The College’s Debt Management Policy stipulates that maximum annual debt service as a percentage of total operating expense shall not exceed 10 percent and that debt issued in any given year shall be limited to an amount that allows the debt service to total operating expense ratio to remain at or below the 10 percent maximum.
-This ratio stood at 6.5 percent for fiscal year 2014.
-The debt service ratio has remained reasonably stable during the past few years, and we expect similar stability for fiscal years 2015 and 2016 even while new debt is being issued.
+The university’s Debt Management Policy stipulates that maximum annual debt service as a percentage of total operating expense shall not exceed 10 percent.
+This ratio stood at 6.1 percent for FY 2016.
+The debt service ratio has remained reasonably stable during the past few years and we expect similar stability for FY 2017 and FY 2018, even as new debt is issued.
 This is attributable to new debt being issued at an overall lower interest rate, systematic refunding of existing debt to take advantage of lower interest rates, and a steady increase in operating expenditures.